This article explains how to customize an Advanced Configuration feature for the entire account.

 Click Save.
 The configuration settings are saved.

-When you configure the advanced feature for a site or SDP user, it overrides the setting for the account in the Advanced Configuration screen.
+When you configure the advanced feature for a site or SDP user, it overrides the setting for the account in the Advanced Configuration page.
 The following table shows each advanced feature and if it applies to a site or a SDP user.

 Feature Name |